gabrielfalcao/lettuce/docs/index.rst

  .. _index:
-.. rubric:: All you need to know, from the leaves to the root
+.. rubric:: All you need to know, from leaves to root

 nutshell
 ========